-This is my record of the changes and evolution of the small Shropshire town of Craven Arms (once known as Newton Township) through the recording of subtle changes – human change, changes in nature and the changing of the seasons.
+The Township Project is a record of the changes and evolution of a small Shropshire town of Craven Arms (once known as Newton Township).
+Recording subtle changes – human change, changes in nature and the changing of the seasons.

 For many towns and villages, the arrival of the railway brought change and the tiny Shropshire settlements of Aldon, Newton, Halford, Stokesay and Whettleton would grow with the railway into one – Newton Township – and then, eventually, the town that we know today as Craven Arms.

 These images represent and uncurated collection of images.
 At the end of the project, I will curate a collection of images that, when considered together, best represent the project.

 Out of familiarity comes nuance.
 The more you revisit a subject the more you’re likely to discover… Photographer Ray Metzker